Connect with others who understand.

 CGRP’s Role in Migraine

-Both types of anti-CGRP medications aim to disrupt the activity of CGRP to prevent migraine attacks.
-The nice thing about anti-CGRP medications is that they do not constrict blood vessels like conventional migraine medications (e.g., triptans).
-Rather, anti-CGRP medications prevent blood vessels from dilating.
+There are two classes of anti-CGRP medications: CGRP receptor antagonists and CGRP monoclonal antibodies (mAbs).
+Both types aim to disrupt the activity of CGRP to prevent migraine attacks.
+Anti-CGRP medications don't constrict blood vessels like conventional migraine medications, such as triptans.
+Instead, anti-CGRP medications prevent blood vessels from dilating.

 CGRP Receptor Antagonists

-The term “receptor antagonists” means these drugs prevent CGRP from binding to its normal receptors, which decreases its activity.
+The term “receptor antagonists” means these drugs prevent CGRP from binding to its normal receptors, which reduces its activity.
 Another term for CGRP receptor antagonists is “gepants.”
 Gepants bind to the CGRP receptors on the trigeminal ganglion (a group of neurons in the face and neck) and are more often used for acute treatment of migraine rather than prevention.

-• Atogepant (Qulipta) — A drug taken orally for preventive use rather than acute intervention
+• Atogepant (Qulipta) — A drug taken orally for preventive use rather than acute intervention for episodic or chronic migraine

 CGRP Monoclonal Antibodies